 - For prospective students, it provides assurance that the program has been evaluated and has met accepted standards established by the field

 - For gerontology programs, it provides professional credibility and assurance of adequate institutional resources

 Eligibility for Accreditation:

-Higher education degree-granting programs in gerontology, specifically associate arts degree, baccalaureate degree, and master’s degree programs, are eligible to apply to AGEC for accreditation.
+Higher education degree-granting programs in gerontology, specifically associate degree, baccalaureate degree, and master’s degree programs, are eligible to apply to AGEC for accreditation.

 Organization of AGEC:

-AGEC is a 501c3 organization that collaborates with, but is independent of the Gerontological Society of America and the Association for Gerontology in Higher Education.
+AGEC is a 501c3 organization that collaborates with, but is independent of the Gerontological Society of America and the Academy for Gerontology in Higher Education.
 It is overseen by a Board of Governors consisting of nine members representing higher education gerontology programs and entities associated with the field of aging.
 The organizational structure also includes review teams, site visitors, an executive director, and staff.